awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-auto-mv.md

 Following are limitations for working with automated materialized views:
 + *Maximum number of AutoMVs* \- The limit of automated materialized views is 200 per database in the cluster\.
 + *Storage space and capacity* \- An important characteristic of AutoMV is that it is performed using spare background cycles to help achieve that user workloads are not impacted\.
 If the cluster is busy or running out of storage space, AutoMV ceases its activity\.
 Specifically, at 80% of total cluster capacity, no new automated materialized views are created\.
 At 90% of total capacity, they may be dropped to facilitate that user workloads continue without performance degradation\.
 For more information about determining cluster capacity, see [STV\_NODE\_STORAGE\_CAPACITY](r_STV_NODE_STORAGE_CAPACITY.md)\.

+## Billing for automated materialized views<a name="materialized-view-auto-mv-billing"></a>

+ Amazon Redshift's automatic optimization capability creates and refreshes automated materialized views\.
+There is no charge for compute resources for this process\.
+Storage of automated materialized views is charged at the regular rate for storage\.
+For more information, see [Amazon Redshift pricing](https://aws.amazon.com/redshift/pricing/)\.

+## Additional resources<a name="materialized-view-auto-mv-resources"></a>

+ The following blog post provides further explanation regarding automated materialized views\.
+It details how they’re created, maintained, and dropped\.
+It also explains the underlying algorithms that drive these decisions: [Optimize your Amazon Redshift query performance with automated materialized views](http://aws.amazon.com/blogs//big-data/optimize-your-amazon-redshift-query-performance-with-automated-materialized-views/)\.

+ This video begins with an explanation of materialized views and shows how they improve performance and conserve resources\.
+It then provides an in\-depth explanation of automated materialized views with a process\-flow animation and a live demonstration\.